jdlehman/react-fuzzy-filter/README.md

 # FilterResults

-Collection of fuzzy filtered items (filtered by the `InputFilter`'s value), each being rendered by the custom render function (`renderItem` prop).
+Collection of fuzzy filtered items (filtered by the `InputFilter`'s value), each being rendered by the custom render function (`children` prop).

 ## Props